phpbench/phpbench/docs/quick-start.rst

 .. warning::

-    Some PHP extensions such as XDebug will affect the performance of your benchmark subjects and you may want to disable them, see :ref:`Disabling the PHP INI file <configuration_disable_php_ini>`.
+    Some PHP extensions such as Xdebug will affect the performance of your benchmark subjects and you may want to disable them, see :ref:`Disabling the PHP INI file <configuration_disable_php_ini>`.